caiobarrosv/object-detection-for-grasping/README.md

   - Number of images: 320
   - Classes: Bar clamp and gear box
   - In this dataset, the train and validation files have 1 classe per image with only 1 type of background
+  - Ground truth: 1 ground truth per image (only 1 part is in the image)

 - [Dataset 2](https://drive.google.com/file/d/1zf8WPfhgEjUtlamjo58V3URlfXsPl-U6/view?usp=sharing)
   - Image resolution: (300, 300, 3) # (height, width, channel)